Feyerabend/vm/ps/POSTSCRIPT.md

 on the same page.
 PageMaker's compatibility with Apple Macintosh and its use of the PostScript page description language were pivotal in making desktop publishing accessible to a wider audience.
+Naturally, IBM, Microsoft, and other companies wanted to be part of this change as well, and soon there were versions of LaserWriters, PageMaker, and Windows on top of a PC that were more or less competitive.

 [^sidenote]: When I was a student, sometime in the 1980s, the option of writing an essay and obtaining a laser-printed